CyndiMorris/AnalyticsProjects/FindingDonors/README.md

 - `census.csv`: The project's dataset that will need to be loaded into the notebook.
 - `visuals.py`: A Python file containing visualization code that is run behind-the-scenes.
 Do not modify

-In the Terminal or Command Prompt, navigate to the folder containing the project files, and then use the command `jupyter notebook finding_donors.ipynb` to open up a browser window or tab to work with your notebook.
-Alternatively, you can use the command `jupyter notebook` or `ipython notebook` and navigate to the notebook file in the browser window that opens.
-Follow the instructions in the notebook and answer each question presented to successfully complete the project.
 A **README** file has also been provided with the project files which may contain additional necessary information or instruction for the project.

 ## Submitting the Project